Salvador-Labs/Automated-PWPID/README.md

 <pre>python NLM_FILTER.py "./path/to/file.npy" sweep  </pre>

 The code above will run a parametric sweep of the filter cutoff `h` (read more about how NLM filtering works [here](https://doi.org/10.1109/CVPR.2005.38)) and plot the resulting gradient distributions and sample gradient images.
 These results will be saved in `./path/to/file_NLM_SWEEP` or `./path/to/file_NLM_SWEEP_i` if there are preexisting sweep results.
-Figures will be saved with the resulting gradient distributions and sample gradient images.
+Figures will be saved with the resulting gradient distributions and sample gradient images. `NLM_FILTER.py` can take `.npy`, `.tif`, and `.tiff` files as input.

 `NLM_FILTER.py` has options to manually enter sweep parameters.
 Here's an example: